Def Leppard’s Retro Active album was released in the U.S. on October 5, 1993. (The U.K. release was October 4, 1993.)

 Miss You In A Heartbeat

 Previously released as a bonus track on the Japanese version of Adrenalize; also released as a B-side on the “Make Love Like A Man” single.
-(In case you weren’t aware, a previous version of the song was also released years earlier by a band called The Law.)
+(In case you weren’t aware, a previous version of the song was also released years earlier by a band named The Law.)

 Only After Dark